The Lakes of Pontchartrain: Origins

 The exact origin of the song is unknown, though it is commonly held to have originated in the southern United States in the 19th century.
 Ruth Smith explored the journey of the song in an RTÉ radio documentary in 2020.
-This documentary traces the modern Irish version back, using the Roud index to a songbook entitled Songs and ballads from Southern Michigan by Gardiner and Chickering.
+The documentary traces the history of the modern Irish version and, using the Roud Folk Song Index, identifies a related version recorded in Gardner and Chickering's Ballads and Songs of Southern Michigan (1939).

 The liner notes accompanying Planxty's version state that the tune was probably brought back by soldiers fighting for the British or French armies in Louisiana and Canada in the War of 1812.
 Although the tune might date to that period, the popular lyrics undoubtedly came much later, since they tell of taking a railway train from New Orleans to Jackson Town.
-This was most likely to be the railway junction town of Jackson, Mississippi (named in honor of General Andrew Jackson), the capital of Mississippi.
-The line would have been the New Orleans, Jackson and Great Northern Railway—whose line, opened before the Civil War, included a pre-existing local line running north from downtown New Orleans along the shores of Lake Pontchartrain.
-Most likely, the lyrics date to the Civil War, and the reference to "foreign money" being "no good" could refer to either U.S. or Confederate currency, depending upon who was in control of the area at the time.
+This is often identified as Jackson, Mississippi, although the identity of "Jackson Town" has also been disputed, with Jackson, Tennessee proposed in some sources.
+The New Orleans, Jackson and Great Northern Railroad, completed between New Orleans and Jackson in 1858, was a separate line from the earlier local railways serving Lake Pontchartrain.
+Most likely, the lyrics date to the Civil War, and the reference to "foreign money" being "no good" may reflect the widespread circulation of different banknotes, including Confederate, Union, state and locally issued currencies during the Civil War era, depending upon who was in control of the area at the time.
 It should also be noted that thousands of banks, during the civil war, issued their own bank notes, which could be rejected in various towns, depending on how trusted were the issuing bank.
 Also, the Confederacy and Union issued their own bank notes—as did individual States—leading to a proliferation of currency (notes and coinage) that might not be acceptable in a particular region.